-DDOT works in partnership with OP to ensure the design of public space is of high quality and meets safety and design requirements.
+DDOT, in partnership with OP, works to ensure the design of public space is of high quality and meets minimum requirements.
 To this end, the District has in place streetscape standards, guidelines, and policies to guide changes to public space.
 Uses that impact the character of public space include sidewalk cafes, vending, street festivals, and other non-permanent activities.
-Physical features that impact the character of public space can include sidewalk paving material, fences and retaining walls, street trees, vault spaces, infrastructure like streetlights or curb and gutters, and any building encroachments into the public right-of-way.
-Restoration of the public space is expected as part of the redevelopment of the Development Parcels.
+Physical features that impact the character of public space can include sidewalk paving material, fences and retaining walls, street trees and their spacing, vault spaces, other infrastructure like streetlights or curb and gutters, and any building encroachments into the public right-of-way.